korpling/salt/salt-doc/src/main/doxygen/visualizer.md

-Visualize salt model {#visualizer}
+Visualization of salt model {#visualizer}
 ====

-Salt's [VisJsVisualizer](\ref org.corpus_tools.salt.util.VisJsVisualizer) provides a possibility to create a html file, which visualizes a salt graph, created from an [SDocument](\ref org.corpus_tools.salt.common.SDocument) or from an [URI](\ref org.eclipse.emf.common.util.URI) of a salt file, using the vis.js library.
+Salt's [VisJsVisualizer](\ref org.corpus_tools.salt.util.VisJsVisualizer) provides a possibility to create a html file, which visualizes a salt graph, created from an [SDocument](\ref org.corpus_tools.salt.common.SDocument) or from an
+<a href="http://download.eclipse.org/modeling/emf/emf/javadoc/2.4.3/org/eclipse/emf/common/util/URI.html"> org.eclipse.emf.common.util.URI</a> of a salt file, using the vis.js library from <a href="http://visjs.org"> visjs.org</a>.
 Furthermore it allows to filter nodes and/or relations of salt document.
 Therefore you have to implement the [ExportFilter](\ref org.corpus_tools.salt.util.ExportFilter).
 If no export filter used, all nodes and all relations but textual relations will be visualized.

 A simple way to use VisJsVisualizer for writing the html file is shown in the following example code.
  ~~~{.java}